TnTech-ECE/S25_Team2_MyCapstoneProject/EA.md

 Procedure:

-1. Connected Samsung 21700 cells in a 6s12p configuration.
+1. Assemble a 6s12p module using 72 Samsung 21700-50S cells..
-2. Connected leads for BMS for one pack with pins 1-5 on different leads and 6-12 on one lead.
+2. Connected leads for Orion 2 BMS for one pack with pins 1-5 on different leads and 6-12 on one lead.
 3. Placed Fuses on in approiate and rule regulated ends of battery segements.
 4. Place thermistors evenly across cell groups (8 total).
-5. Logged voltage and temperature at start then in 30 minute intervals.
+5. Logged voltage and temperature at start.
+6. Allow the battery to rest for 30 minutes.
+7. Logged voltage and temperature after the 30 minutes.
+8. Trigger a balancing cycle in the Orion BMS and record:

+   - Initial voltages
+   - Balancing activation status
+   - Final voltages

 Data Collection:

+* Voltage per lead (V)
-*
+* Pack voltage (V)
+* Temperature of groups during balancing (°C)

+Trial(s):

+N=2 (sufficient for statistical reliability)

+Potential Bias:

+1. Wiring fault -> mitigated soldering and spot welding to ensure connection.
+2. Bad battery cell -> measure each cell before connection.
+3. Meter calibration differences -> mitigated by using one multimeter for all readings as well as the BMS to confirm.

 - **Purpose**: